Documentation

 Search for skills

-Find skills from the CLI by keyword, type, or description.
-Use --json for structured output.
+Find skills by keyword, category, type, or author.
+Use --json for structured output that agents can parse.

 3